 Wilderness Visitor Center

 Located at the southernmost end of William Floyd Parkway, the wilderness center is the main entrance to the Otis Pike Fire Island High Dune Wilderness.
 The center includes a ranger contact station, a viewing area, and exhibit space.
 You may explore the wilderness at your leisure or by participating in one of the many ranger-led programs offered.
 If you have children, be sure to check out the Seaside Stories and Crafts program, a classic family favorite.

 Here on Fire Island, summer is synonymous with the sound of a slamming screen door.
 Both kids and adults agree Fire Island is a giant playground with an endless amount of freedom.
 Friendships are forged building sand castles on the beach, boogie boarding, and bike riding.
-Though kids are quick to find their own entertainment at the beach, here are some kid friendly activities that are uniquely Fire Island.
+Though kids are quick to find their own entertainment at the beach, here are some kid-friendly activity that is uniquely Fire Island.

 Seashell decorating is a time-honored tradition for Fire Island kids.
-Beached treasures are snatched up, decorated, and sold out of red radio flyer wagons in town.
+Beach treasures are snatched up, decorated, and sold out of red Radio Flyer wagons in town.
 This has been a long-standing Fire Island pastime and is the root of some of the most original souvenirs.

 Youth Group and Camps

 Fire Island offers several children’s camps and youth groups.
 The most widely recognized Fire Island camps are the Ocean Beach Youth Group and Saltaire Summer Camp.
 These camps offer instruction in sailing, swimming, windsurfing, canoeing, arts and crafts, and wildlife exploration.
 For contact information, see the FireIsland.com business directory.